TheImplementer/theimplementer.github.io/_posts/2014-12-01-index-large-text-files-using-java.md

 At this point we thought we could use something smarter, like Java's **BufferedReader**.
 Since the class doesn't provide a way to retrieve the position of the reading pointer inside the file, we had to count the characters retrieved using the **readLine** manually.
 In this case the problem was another one.
 Reading the documentation of the **readLine** method we can see the following:

+{% highlight %}
-`Reads a line of text.
+Reads a line of text.
 A line is considered to be terminated by any one of a line feed ('\n'), a carriage return ('\r'), or a carriage return followed immediately by a linefeed.

 Returns:
 A String containing the contents of the line, not including any line-termination characters, or null if the end of the stream has been reached`
+{% endhighlight %}

 Can you see it?
 The problem is that the line-termination character are not included in the read line, and we couldn't tell if the line was terminated by a single character (\n or \r) or two characters (\n\r).